critical reflections

 The state of the Colonne Détruite at my visit, as an agricultural store.
 Incredibly it was a family home until 1949.

 The Désert de Retz was built between 1781-85 by François de Monville as a landscape of pavilions, to be a country retreat outside Paris.
 This form of landscape garden originated in England in the 18th century, exemplified in gardens such as Stourhead (c.
 1740-80) for the banker Henry Hoare, or Petworth (c.
 1751-63) for the Earl of Egremont.
-In their archetypal form these gardens were intended to represent and recreate a mythical classical past, or Arcadia, by mixing 'natural' landscape with small buildings derived from Roman temples.
+In their archetypal form these gardens were intended to represent and recreate a mythical classical past, or Arcadia, by mixing 'natural' landscape with pavilions derived from Roman temples.
 These were idealised in the paintings of Claude (whose 'Landscape with Aeneas at Delos' Henry Hoare owned).
-While Stourhead was Arcadian, evoking a purely classical past, the Désert de Retz was one of the more exotic and contained pavilions in a variety of architectural styles.
+While Stourhead was Arcadian, evoking a purely classical past, the Désert de Retz was more exotic and contained pavilions in a variety of architectural styles.
 This exoticism was not unknown in England - William Chambers built a 'pagoda' at Kew Gardens - but was much more popular in Europe where it was generally called (in French) 'Anglo-Chinois".
 [2]

 Henry Flitcroft: Temple of Apollo, Stourhead, seen across the lake © Thomas Deckker 2013